Patients and Visitors

 Inspired by Flora L. Thornton's dedication to education as an essential component to wellness and disease prevention and a generous grant from the Flora L. Thornton Foundation, Providence Saint John's Health Center offers education programs to the community to promote health and longevity.
 The hallmark of the Flora L. Thornton Community Health Education Program is a series of community education forums.

 Each year Providence Saint John’s Health Center Cancer Committee sponsors educational forums focused on a major theme in cancer prevention, treatment, survivorship and research.
-These forums feature the renowned physicians, faculty and researchers of the John Wayne Cancer Institute at Providence Saint John’s Health Center.
+These forums feature the renowned physicians, faculty and researchers of the Saint John's Cancer Institute at Providence Saint John’s Health Center.
 A question and answer panel discussion is included.

 Women’s health is celebrated in annual community education forums dedicated to wellness through nutrition, bone health, the understanding of hormones and their risk, in addition to breast and skin cancer prevention and survivorship.
-The renowned physicians and clinicians of The Margie Petersen Breast Center and of the John Wayne Cancer Institute at Providence Saint John’s Health Center participate.
+The renowned physicians and clinicians of The Margie Petersen Breast Center and of the Saint John's Cancer Institute at Providence Saint John’s Health Center participate.

 Heart disease and stroke are addressed by the physicians and clinicians of Providence Saint John’s Health Center’s Heart Center, Stroke Team and Emergency Services.
 The latest knowledge on stroke and heart attack prevention as well as early intervention technology is shared.